mahshidahmadian/spatiotemporal-predictive-model/README.md

 ## 🙏 Acknowledgments

-This research was supported by the Virginia Sea Grant througha Graduate Fellowship
+This research was supported by the Virginia Sea Grant through a Graduate Fellowship

 ---

 ## 📬 Contact

-For questions about the code and methodology or collaboration:
+For questions about the code/methodology or collaboration:
 - Email: [ahmadianm@vcu.edu]

 ---